groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.dictionaries/dictionaryrepository/_index.md

 public abstract class DictionaryRepository
 ```

-Represents a repository of all dictionaries in an  Index .
+Represents a repository of all dictionaries in the  Index .
 ## Constructors

 | Constructor | Description |